Angel1116/Advertisement-Scheduling-using-Integer-Programming/README.md

 ▲Jaccard similarity comparison for ads and ad genres

-In this way, the broadcasting company can predict the ads the certain user preferred, then this will be used for ads scheduling.
+In this way, the broadcasting company can predict the ads the certain user will prefer, then this would be helpful for ads scheduling.
 If you don't have enough time to execute the code, you could download example "schedule_1.xlsx" to check the output schedule.